Amethyst View

 • Rose de France: A pale, lilac-pink variety.
 Often cheaper, but prized for its delicate aesthetic.

-• Bahia / Standard: The common medium purple.
+• Bahia / Standard: The common medium purple variety often found in Brazil.

 V